baseclass/Contrib.Nuget/README.md

 Limitation:
 - Option "Create directory for solution" must be checked when creating a project.
 VS doesn't allow linking existing files that reside directly below the project directory.
 - Conflicts with nuget while uninstalling if it's the last package in the solution.

+## Baseclass.Contrib.Nuget.GitIgnoreContent

+Ignore nuget content files in git:
+- Generate entries in the .gitignore file to exclude nuget content files from the source repository
+- Restore nuget content files before building (Automatically in VS and manually with a powershell script
+- Use Initialize-GitIgnore to add it to an existing solution

+Step by step example of usage : http://www.baseclass.ch/blog/Lists/Beitraege/Post.aspx?ID=9&mobile=0

 [![githalytics.com alpha](https://cruel-carlota.pagodabox.com/370ef518807434c0104ca3fc9f509904 "githalytics.com")](http://githalytics.com/baseclass/Contrib.Nuget)